s-pangburn/verbal-summator/README.md

 If terminal commands are not comfortable for you, [install PyGame yourself from this page](https://www.pygame.org/download.shtml). **Make sure you are running Python 2.7**

+The program can be run by navigating to the parent directory of the `verbal-summator` folder and running `python verbal-summator`.

 ### IMPORTANT FILES

 Name | Description
 ----------|-----------
 SOUNDS/ | All sounds for sequencing and playback will be chosen from this folder.
-Just place all sound files here.
+Just place all sound files here. **Only .wav and .ogg files are supported at this time.**
 INTRO.txt | Contains text for the first prompt the participant will see.
 DATA.txt | Will contain all data output from the session.
 SEQUENCE.txt | Sample file for specifying a sound sequence. **NOTE: The sequence is specified according to the absolute number of the file in the folder (The first file is "1", second is "2", etc.) This was by request.**